 Summer is the season of fun, especially for kids who are out of school!
 It’s the perfect time of year to hit the pool, have a picnic, and enjoy outdoor activities like roller skating.
-If you or your kids plan to do any skating this summer, check out these skating safety gear tips from your friends at Southwestern Skate in OKC!
+If you or your kids plan to do any skating this summer, check out these skating safety gear tips from your friends at South Skate in OKC!

 Protect Your Head